Skip to main content

 Version 1: Upon successful completion of the course, students will be able to: understand and solve the mathematical problems encountered in elementary math programs while using the vocabulary of mathematics; explain mathematical concepts and skills to elementary age children; describe a Christian philosophy of mathematics; describe the ingredients of successful math classrooms; implement a variety of ideas for effective math teaching; and discuss the major issues surrounding math teaching.
 Version 2 and 3: Upon successful completion of the course, students will be able to: understand and solve mathematical problems encountered in an elementary mathematics curriculum; explain mathematical concepts and skills to elementary age children; Incorporate a Christian philosophy into teaching mathematics; describe the characteristics of a successful mathematics classroom environment; demonstrate effective math teaching; discuss the major issues surrounding math teaching; and demonstrate a mastery of elementary mathematical concepts.

-Version 1: In the upper division baccalaureate degree category OR in the lower division baccalaureate/associate degree category, 3 semester hours in Mathematics for Elementary School Teachers or Methods of Teaching Math (12/03).
-Version 2 and 3: In the lower division baccalaureate/associate degree category, 3 semester hours in Mathematics for Elementary School Teachers (04/07) (11/10) (10/15 revalidation).
+Version 1: In the lower division/baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Mathematics for Elementary School Teachers or Methods of Teaching Math (12/03).
+Version 2 and 3: In the lower division baccalaureate/associate degree category, 3 semester hours in Mathematics for Elementary School Teachers (04/07) (11/10) (10/15 revalidation) (10/20 revalidation).